-RFD: Degelman Sidearm 1820 & REV1500 Mower - MOVED by Councillor Glazier the County source out to Degelman Industries Ltd. for two sidearms and mowers at an approximate cost of $65,000.00.
+RFD: Degelman Sidearm 1820 & REV1500 Mower - MOVED by Councillor Glazier to purchase the Degelman Sidearm 1820 & REV1500 Mower from Future Ag in Coronation at an approximate cost of $65,000.00.

-Upcoming Meetings – Council Meetings - March 12, 2019, April 2, 2019 and April 16, 2019 commencing at 9:00 a.m. and are always open to the public.
+Upcoming Meetings – Council Meetings - April 24, 2019 (Wednesday), May 7, 2019 and May 21, 2019 commencing at 9:00 a.m. and are always open to the public.
 Delegations are always welcome.
 To request a time allotment, please call the office of the CAO.
 All requests must clearly identify the reason or purpose of the appointment and follow the guidelines as per Section 20 - Delegations of the County’s Procedure Bylaw 660-18.

 REMEMBER to check out the COUNTY WEBSITE for MEETING HIGHLIGHTS, additional NEWS ITEMS and COMMUNITY EVENTS or follow the County on FACEBOOK.